-6.1.15 Class: InputDataPoint
+Class: InputDataPoint

-Figure 17: InputDataPoint
+Figure 15: InputDataPoint

-- InputDataPoint (Class: InputDataPoint) is a Variable of a Service that is accessed by a RESTful Device in its environment and that the Device reads out autonomously (e.g. at periodic times).
-To enable a third party to instruct the device to retrieve (out of schedule) the current value of a InputputDataPoint devices often also offer a GET_InputDataPoint Operation to trigger the device to retrieve the data from the InputDataPoint: - An InputDataPoint is a persistent entity. - NOTE 1: Input- and Output DataPoints are usually used by Devices (AEs) that communicate in a RESTful way, while Operations are the procedures that are used for remote procedure based communication.
-Operations are, however, also needed in RESTful systems to correlate output, that is produced by a device, to the input that triggered the production of that output.
+• InputDataPoint (Class: InputDataPoint) is a Variable of a Service that is accessed by a RESTful Device in its environment and that the Device reads out autonomously (e.g. at periodic times).
+To enable a third party to instruct the device to retrieve (out of schedule) the current value of a InputputDataPoint devices often also offer a GET_InputDataPoint Operation to trigger the device to retrieve the data from the InputDataPoint.

-- hasMetaData (range Class: MetaData) (inherited from class: Variable) - describes (range Class: Aspect) (inherited from class:Variable)
+- hasMetaData (range Class: MetaData) (inherited from class:Variable) - describes (range Class: Aspect) (inherited from class:Variable)

-- hasInputDataPoint (domain Class: Operation) - hasInputDataPoint (domain Class: Command)
+- hasInputDataPoint (domain Class: Service) - hasInputDataPoint (domain Class: Command)